boldthemes/wp-juggler-server/README.md

 ### Add new site ###
 1. Navigate to **WP Juggler > Sites** in your server's wp-admin and click **Add New**
 2. Enter the site name as title, and enter site url.
+3. At the bottom of the screen click **Assign Users** and add the users who will see the added sites in their control panel when they are logged in - add your user for start.
-Click **Save** and copy API Key to clipboard
+4. Click **Save** and copy API Key to clipboard

 ### Activate new site ###
 1. Navigate to **WP Juggler** screen in your client site's wp-admin and enter API Key and server's url